bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 ## WP-Cron versus Server Cron
 WordPress has its own cron system for scheduling tasks such as checking for updates, scheduling a post for publication, and deleting comments from the trash.
 All cron jobs are handled by WP-Cron.

-The logic has the name WP-Cron, but it's not a real server cron job.
-The difference is:
+Differences between server cron and WP-Cron include:
 - Server cron runs automatically and is fired by server processes.
 There's no need for an external source for events firing.
 - WP-Cron only runs when someone is on the site.